Moodle Help & Support (Staff)

 - When the file is uploaded you will either see an icon or the name of the file.
 You will see a check box entitled Allow updating records that have been modified more recently in Moodle an in the spreadsheet.
-Check this box if you want the marks in the spreadsheet to overwrite what is already in Moodle.
+Check this box to overwrite what is already in Moodle.
 Click the Upload grading worksheet button.

 A new page will load which lists the changes that will be made if you confirm them.
 Check you are happy with the marks and then press Confirm.

 Another page will load that states the changes have now been made.
 Click the Continue button.

 You will then be taken to the student information table.
 In the Grades column you will now see the marks have been added to Moodle.

 It is possible that a student may submit late after you have done your marking.
 You can if you wish use the CSV file method.
 If this is the case then download the CSV file again and enter the mark for the student who has submitted.
 Save the CSV file and then upload it once and the mark should be populated.
 You can also update existing marks by following the same procedure.
 In practice, it is easier just to click in the text box beneath Grade and enter the mark there.